 In everyday life, traffic is dreaded and despised.
-In the world of SEO, it’s a sign of success!
+In the world of SEO, it’s typically a sign of success!
 When you first dip your toe into SEO, you’ll hear a lot about traffic: web traffic, organic traffic, direct traffic, types of traffic, how to drive traffic to your site . . .
-Unfortunately, it can be difficult to understand what some of these terms mean.
+It may take a little time for you to understand what all these terms mean.
 For example, what is direct traffic?
-If you search on Google, you might find this extremely clear definition (source):
+To find out, let’s jump behind the wheel and drive straight into the gridlock.

 What Is Direct Traffic?